aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

-* Now we know each neuron in the input layer has a value given in the dataset.
+* Now, we know each neuron in the input layer has a value given in the dataset.
 Some random weights are assigned for each connection.
-When the value of each neuron in the input layer is multiplied with its respective weight for the next connecting neuron and added all together, produces the value of the next connecting neuron in the next layer.
+We multiply the value of each neuron with the weight for the next connecting neuron and add them all together, producing the value of the next connecting neuron in the next layer.
 Don't worry if you don't understand here.
 An example of this calculation is shown in the next section.

 ## Calculating Value of a Neuron